-Time spent serving as a witness in a work-related, legal proceeding is treated as time worked for pay purposes (less any witness fees received), provided the time served occurs during regularly scheduled hours, the employee is subpoenaed to testify.
-Except as provided above, all witness duty is unpaid.
-Employees may, however, use any available paid vacation and/or compensatory time off for such absences from work.
+Time spent serving as a witness in a work-related, legal proceeding is treated as time worked for pay purposes (less any witness fees received), provided the time served occurs during regularly scheduled hours, the employee is subpoenaed to testify Except for employee absences covered under City of Hermiston's "Crime Victim Leave Policy" or "Domestic Violence Leave and Accommodation Policy," employees who are subpoenaed to testify in non-work-related legal proceedings must use any available vacation time to cover their absence from work.
+If the employee does not have any available vacation time, the employee's absences may be unexcused and may subject the employee to discipline, up to and including termination.
 Employees must present a copy of the subpoena served on them to their supervisor for scheduling and verification purposes no later than 24 hours after being served.